GL-Li/vimwiki/Linux.md

 - `sudo dd bs=4M if=archlinux-2023.09.01-x86_64.iso of=/dev/sdd status=progress oflag=sync` to burn the iso image to USB.
     - be extremely careful.
 If a wrong disc, the data on the disc will be wiped out
     - explain:
+        - `dd`: command that converts and copies a file
-        - bs: block size
+        - `bs`: block size
-        - if: input file
+        - `if`: input file, an arch linux iso image in above example
-        - of: output file.
+        - `of`: output file.
 Device is a file in Linux

 ### QA: how to set system time?